Army CH-47 Helicopter Repairers (MOS 15U) are responsible for maintaining and inspecting the CH-47 Chinook helicopter.

 Reviews of this position discuss how physically demanding the position can be, but mostly note that the experience is worth it.

-Positive reviews of the MOS 15U position discuss the opportunities to learn advanced mechanical skills and the work being performed as enjoyable.
+Positive reviews of the MOS 15U position discuss the opportunities to learn advanced mechanical skills and enjoyable tasks during the workday.

 The best advice given states to know what you are getting into.